Amazon’s New World preview — Taking down a fort with siege guns and magic

 Attack!

-In war mode, players have to capture three points inside a fort with big walls.
+In war mode, players must capture three points inside a fort with big walls.
 To take the fortress, players have to knock down the gates.
-The attackers can place siege weapons where they want by mounting siege weapons, which can fire cannonballs, arrows, or other heavy objects.
-There are anti-siege weapons on top of the walls that can take out the gunners on the big weapons.
-The siege weapons are fun and powerful, so you should never leave one sitting without use.
-But they also make whoever is manning the weapon a target.
+The attackers can place siege weapons where they want by mounting them.
+These can fire cannonballs, arrows, or other heavy objects.
+There are anti-siege weapons on top of the walls that can take out the gunners on the engines.
+The siege weapons are fun and powerful, so you should never leave one empty.
+But they also make the character using the weapon a target.

 In our battle, I stayed back and tried to shoot as many enemies as possible from a distance.
 I had a decent range with my magic staff attack, but it wasn’t very powerful.
 The best I could do was distract some enemies and divert them from their tasks.
 If someone wasn’t paying attention, I could do some real damage.
 But I found myself the target of plenty of fatal attacks.